mgrocia/origin-product-take-home-assignment/README.md

 - What it does and why do you love it?
 - What are its top 1-2 features?
 Why?
 Why were they implemented?
 How would you measure their success?
 - Same thing for the worst 1-2 features.
 - How would you improve it?
-Why?
+Why is that important?
+What's the effect you expect it to be?
 Consider you'd have 2 months with 1 designer and 2 engineers.

 ## Criteria
 We are looking for intellectually rigorous, relentless resourceful, detail-obsessed, customer-centric, technically excellent product leaders.